bIOGRAPHY & sTATEMENT

 Pandora Covell (b.
 2000, London) is a multidisciplinary artist who lives and works in London.
 Painting is at the heart of her process, but she combines a multitude of processes thus refusing to limit herself to any single medium.
 Her visual language surfaces through a fusion of abstract elements, micro-narratives, and biomorphic forms.
 Covell creates organised chaos that invites viewers to navigate through a multitude of visual stimuli.
 Covell earned a Master’s in Painting from the Royal College of Art, London, in 2023 after receiving a BA in Fine Art from Chelsea College of Arts in 2022.

 Painting and sculpture are the main ways I do this.
 I move between them fluidly, letting one form suggest the next.
-I like materials that don’t quite match, organic textures against synthetic ones, hand-drawn marks beside industrial surfaces.
+I like materials that don’t quite match: organic textures against synthetic ones, hand-drawn marks beside industrial surfaces.
 When they come together, they create frictions and overlaps that open space for new meaning.

 At its core, my practice is about building connections between what I notice, what I collect, and what I make.
 The work is open-ended, adapting with my process, but always carrying traces of where it began.